San Sebastián Street Festival: The Party of the Year

 Uber will operate as usual.
 They will drop off in the vicinity of the Hacienda building (or nearby) in Old San Juan.

-Parking will be available at Covadonga beginning at 8am for the flat rate of $5 for the day.
+Parking will be available at Covadonga for $20 per day (open 24 hours).
 Puntilla lot will NOT be open.
 Traffic will be a nightmare.
 Use public transportation.
 The private parking lots (like Ballaja, Dona Fela, Trecero Milenio etc) will also be open.

 PuertoRicoDayTrips.com assumes no responsibility regarding your safety when participating in the activities described in this article.
 Please use common sense!
 If your mother or that little voice in your head tells you that you are about to do something stupid … then don't do it!
 Read more about Safety →